slint-ui/slint/api/cpp/docs/types.md

  :code:`length`              :code:`float`                       At run-time, logical lengths are automatically translated to physical pixels using the device pixel ratio.
  :code:`duration`            :code:`std::int64_t`                At run-time, durations are always represented as signed 64-bit integers with millisecond precision.
  :code:`angle`               :code:`float`                       The value in degrees.
- structure                   A :code:`class` of the same name    The order of the data member are in the lexicographic order of their name
+ :code:`relative-font-size`  :code:`float`                       Relative font size factor that is multiplied with the `Window.default-font-size` and can be converted to a `length`. structure                   A :code:`class` of the same name    The order of the data member are in the lexicographic order of their name
 ==========================  ==================================  =======================================================================================================================================
 ```